 We’ve asked womxn in STEM to write a letter to their younger self to see what advice they would give.
 Today’s letter comes from Jennie Harrison MEng (Hons) MICE CEng – Principal Engineer (Roads) at AECOM.
+From GCSE’s to university, Jennie discusses her journey to her career today as a Principal Engineer with some great advice you might also find helpful for your own careers.

 I am writing this letter to you from seventeen years in the future (spooky!).
 You are 15, in the middle of your GCSEs and about to start Sixth Form after the summer break.
-You will love Sixth Form – you don’t know this yet, but there will be free periods (yes, really!) and lots fun times with friends (who will still be your friends now).
+You will love Sixth Form – you don’t know this yet, but there will be free periods (yes, really!) and lots of fun times with friends (who will still be your friends now).

 You have chosen your A-Levels – Mathematics, Physics, History and Graphics, and you will find them a bit of a step up from GCSEs, but that’s OK.